quic-yocto/meta-qcom-hwe/README.md

 | https://github.com/quic-yocto/meta-qcom-distro | kirkstone |

 ## Steps for creating a nodistro build
 Follow up to the section "Download the Yocto Project BSP" in the README at https://github.com/quic-yocto/qcom-manifest

 ### Run setup-environment
 ```bash
 MACHINE="qcm6490" DISTRO="nodistro" source setup-environment
 ```
-After the above command executes the directory chnages to "build-nodistro".
+The directory changes to `build-nodistro` after executing the above command.

 ### Changes in Configuration Files
 ```bash